 Scholarship Frequently Asked Questions

 Unless individually noted, applications become available on our website after December 1.
 You must complete and submit them electronically by March 1.
-You will be notified in April, either way.
+Decision notices for scholarships with March 1 deadlines are sent by email in mid-April.

 Most of the people who established the scholarships chose for recipients to be from southeastern Virginia--specifically South Hampton Roads (Chesapeake, Norfolk, Portsmouth, Suffolk, Virginia Beach) and Isle of Wight County.
 Several scholarships, however, do welcome applicants across Virginia and even beyond.
 But, if you are looking for scholarships in other parts of the country, you may want to check the Council on Foundation's Community Foundation Locator to search for the community foundation near your hometown.